In this section you will find further details about the programme. This page will be updated as and when required.

 A considerable amount of planning and preparation work has been undertaken or is currently under way.

-We have submitted a Strategic Outline Case (SOC) to the national New Hospital Programme team.
+We submitted a Strategic Outline Case (SOC) to the national New Hospital Programme team.
 The SOC is the initial business case for the development of the new hospital.
 The plan outlines the locally agreed strategic direction to develop the site.

 We have also appointed an architect to design the new hospital.
 Ryder will be the lead design team responsible for delivering stages two and three of the Royal Institute of British Architects (RIBA) Plan of Work.
 This model outlines how a construction project should be organised, from start to finish.